sister-software/keywork-starter-kit/docs/README.md

 After you have finished setting your build configuration, select **Save and Deploy**.
 Much like the steps we performed earlier, Cloudflare Pages will follow a similar flow of cloning your repo, installing the dependencies, and building your project.
-However, once the build is complete, your app will be deplyed to Cloudflare's global network.
+However, once the build is complete, your app will be deployed to Cloudflare's global network.

-When your project finishes deploying, you will then receive a unique URL to view your deployed site!
+When your project finishes deploying, you will then receive a unique URL to [view your deployed site!](https://esbuild.examples.keywork.app)

 While we're done setting up your Pages deployment, additional configuration is further detailed in [Cloudflare's documentation](https://developers.cloudflare.com/pages/get-started/#manage-your-site)